Matthew Centrowitz Jr.

 Matthew Centrowitz Jr. (born October 18, 1989) is an American middle-distance runner, who specializes in the 1500 metres.
-He won a gold medal in the event at the 2016 Summer Olympics in Rio de Janeiro.
-He also achieved a bronze medal at the 2011 World Championships and a silver medal at the 2013 World Championships.
-Centrowitz is a five-time national champion in the 1500 m at the USA Outdoor Track and Field Championships.
+He won a gold medal in the event at the 2016 Summer Olympics in Rio de Janeiro, a bronze medal at the 2011 World Championships, and a silver medal at the 2013 World Championships.
+Centrowitz is also a five-time national champion in the 1500 m at the USA Outdoor Track and Field Championships.

 As a high schooler, Centrowitz won a gold medal at the 2007 Pan American Junior Championships.
 He competed in college for the University of Oregon, where he was the NCAA champion in the 1500 m in 2011.
 The university inducted him into the Oregon Sports Hall of Fame in 2021.
-Centrowitz has competed professionally for Nike since 2011.
+Centrowitz competed professionally for Nike from 2011 until his retirement in 2024.

 Early life and youth sports

 Centrowitz was born in Beltsville, Maryland, the son of Beverly (née Bannister) and two-time Olympian Matt Centrowitz, who was the head track coach at American University in Washington, D.C.
 Centrowitz Jr.'s father is of Jewish and Irish ancestry, and his mother is from Guyana.
 His sister Lauren Centrowitz is also an elite runner, qualifying for the Olympic Trials in 2012.
 Centrowitz is Catholic.
 He grew up in Arnold, Maryland.

 Centrowitz was a track star at Broadneck High School in Annapolis.
 His negative split 8:41.55 win in the 2-mile race at the Nike Outdoor Nationals was described as one of the best races in prep history and was also the best high school time of 2007.
 His time of 4:08.38 for the mile at the Penn Relays in April 2007 established a meet record.
 That same year, he also set the Maryland state record over 1600 meters in 4:04.09 and won a gold medal at the Pan American Junior Championships held in São Paulo, Brazil in the 1500 m run.